BeryJu/gravity/docs/content/docs/dhcp/options.md

 ### `valueHex`:

-Set the value this option should be set to, encoded in Hexadecimal.
+Set the value this option should be set to, encoded in hexadecimal.
 This value should be set to an array of hex-strings, all of which are concatenated.

 Example: